Watermelon132/Watermelon132.github.io/_posts/2025-04-14-Learning_About_DataBlocks.md

-# Learning about DataBlocks in fastai — and Customizing Batch Sizes
+# Learning about DataBlocks in fastai — and Customising Batch Sizes
 As part of my journey through the fastai course, I encountered one of the most powerful and flexible tools the library offers: the DataBlock API.
 Coming from a background in PyTorch, where data preprocessing often involves creating custom Dataset and DataLoader classes, I found fastai’s abstraction both elegant and beginner-friendly.